brlekmarko/http-server/README.md

 Uses cookies for session management.

 Maven project, main function is located in class "SmartHttpServer".
-Properties are configured in /config/something.properties.
+Properties are configured in /config/something.properties, uses port 5721 by default.